Freelance journalist/copywriter, researcher and editor (August 2015 to present)

 As a freelancer, I’ve participated in journalism training courses, such as pitching and client relationships.

-I passed social media manager course at Digital Mums in 2015.
+I passed a social media marketing course in 2015.

 Additional skills and information

 I am a keen photographer (some of my images are on this site!).
 I can do basic photo editing, design and podcasting.